Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Retrospective Intent Discovery Evaluation

 \subsubsection{Evaluation Measures}

-We consider two types of measures to evaluate intent discovery methods: (a) the similarity of the method's \predictedintents to the \silverintents; and (b) the similarity of the \silverintents cluster partition -- generated by the Oracle, and \predictedintents cluster partition -- generated by the evaluated method, over the same test data.
+We consider two types of measures to evaluate intent discovery methods: (a) the similarity of \predictedintents to \silverintents; and (b) the similarity of cluster partitions generated on the test data by the Oracle and the evaluated method.